 By taking a few minutes after your resistance or strength training workout for a 10-12 min HIIT, you are able to have a more complete exercise regimen to maximize weight loss efforts.
 A complete exercise regimen should consist of both strength training as well as cardio along with healthy nutrition.

-If you are serious about your weight loss but not getting the results you want, you are invited to join our free weight loss group.
-Learn about healthy, clean nutrition, receive motivation, feel the accountability necessary to be successful with your weight loss goals in 30 days.
+If you are serious about your weight loss but not getting the results you want, you are invited to join our weight loss group.
+Learn about healthy, clean nutrition, receive motivation, feel the accountability necessary to be successful with your weight loss goals.